rooseveltframework/roosevelt/README.md

   - `output`: Subdirectory within `publicFolder` where compiled CSS files will be written to.

-  - `symlinkSrcToPublic`: *[Boolean]* When enabled Roosevelt will automatically add your CSS `sourcePath` to the `staticsSymlinksToPublic` parameter.

-    - Note: This feature is automatically disabled when css compiler is in use.

   - `versionFile`: If enabled, Roosevelt will create a CSS file which declares a CSS variable containing your app's version number from `package.json`.
 Enable this option by supplying an object with the member variables `fileName` and `varName`.

     - Default: `null`.